landmann/tips-and-tricks/README.md

 ### Quick Install

 - Type `locate .vimrc` and clone the contents of this repo into said directory.
+If it doesn't exist, you can just download it in the home directory, or `~/.`.
 - Install Pathogen, as described [here](https://github.com/tpope/vim-pathogen).<br>
   -TL;DR:
   ```